leerob/comprs/docs/introduction-to-image-compression.md

 After Shannon, getting to today took decades:

 **1952: Huffman Coding** — David Huffman, as a _grad student_, invented optimal prefix codes.
 His algorithm assigns shorter codes to common symbols and longer codes to rare ones, approaching Shannon's limit.
-This is still used in JPEG and DEFLATE today.
+JPEG and DEFLATE still use this today.

 **1977: LZ77** — Lempel and Ziv realized that repetition is everywhere.
 Instead of encoding "the cat sat on the mat" character by character, why not say "copy 4 bytes from 20 positions back"?
 This dictionary-based approach handles patterns that entropy coding alone can't see.